 Create space for participants to tell their stories, provide insights, and connect with others

-Loup has developed a powerful way to use StoryEngine to humanize events and amplify participant voices.
-Inspired by projects like Humans of New York and StoryCorps, we’ve produced event-based experiences like “Humans of the Internet” at MozFest 2017 and “Humans of the Commons” at the 2018 Creative Commons Summit.
+You can use StoryEngine to humanize events and amplify participant voices.
+Inspired by projects like Humans of New York and StoryCorps, StoryEngine has powered event-based experiences like “Humans of the Internet” at MozFest 2017 and “Humans of the Commons” at the 2018 Creative Commons Summit.
 Each event collected more than 80 stories over two days.

 “Humans of…” features the following elements: